Enhancing ground state population and macroscopic coherence of room-temperature WS$_2$ polaritons through engineered confinement

 In this work, we create a trap for WS$_2$ polaritons by locally altering the strength of interactions between the excitons and the photons in a microcavity.
 This is achieved by stacking a small monolayer on top of a WS$_2$/Ga$_2$O$_3$ heterostructure \cite{Wurdack2020}, which increases the exciton-photon coupling strength \cite{Rupprecht2020} and creates an effective potential well.
-By studying the photoluminescence (PL) of the trapped polaritons inside the potential well in the double-layer structure, in comparison to the free polaritons with similar excitonic fraction in the single layer, we observe a significant increase of the polariton population in the ground state of the trap.
-Power-dependent measurements reveal redistribution of the polariton population between the relaxation bottleneck \cite{Tassone1997,Tassone1999,Muller2000,Tartakovskii} and the low-energy states for both the free and the trapped polaritons.
-Additionally, we find that spatial and temporal first-order coherence of polaritons in the ground state of the trap is significantly enhanced compared to the low-energy states of the free polaritons, and reaches the values comparable to those previously linked to the onset of bosonic condensation in TMDCs \cite{Zhao2020,Anton2021,Shan2021}.
-However, our results strongly suggest that the enhanced coherence of polaritons is due to coupling of the short-living excitons to the longer-lived cavity photons, which reduces both the homogeneous decoherence and inhomogeneous dephasing \cite{Wurdack2021}, with the trapping further suppressing these effects.
-Finally, our sample design allows us to efficiently populate the trap with polaritons while exciting them in a single monolayer, outside the trapping region.
+By studying the photoluminescence (PL) of the polaritons inside the well, in comparison to the free polaritons with similar excitonic fraction, we observe a significant increase of the ground state population in the trap.
+Power-dependent measurements link this increase to enhanced parametric scattering in the polariton relaxation bottleneck \cite{Tassone1997,Tassone1999,Savvidis2000,Muller2000,Tartakovskii}.
+Additionally, we find that spatial and temporal first-order coherence of polaritons in the ground state of the trap is significantly enhanced compared to the low-energy states of the free polaritons, and reaches the values comparable to those previously linked to the onset of bosonic condensation in TMDCs at room temperature \cite{Zhao2020,Shan2021}.
+However, our results strongly suggest that the enhanced coherence is due to coupling of the short-living excitons to the longer-lived cavity photons, which reduces both the homogeneous decoherence and inhomogeneous dephasing \cite{Wurdack2021}, with the trapping further suppressing these effects.
+Finally, our sample design allows us to efficiently populate the trap with partially coherent polaritons while exciting them outside the trap.